weizh888/PokeAlarmWiki/Filters.md

 ## Introduction

-The `filters.json` configuration file filters Pokemon, Gym, and Pokestop notifications so that you receive only the notifications you want.
+The `filters.json` configuration file filters Gym, Pokestop, Pokemon, Egg, and Raid notifications so that you receive only the notifications you want.

-The basic structure of `filters.json` contains 3 sections:
+The basic structure of `filters.json` contains 5 sections:

 ```
 [